marcelm/cutadapt/doc/recipes.rst

 Piping paired-end data
 ----------------------

-Sometimes it is necessary to run cutadapt twice on your data.
+Sometimes it is necessary to run Cutadapt twice on your data.
 For example, when you want to change the order in which read modification or filtering options are applied.
 To simplify this, you can use Unix pipes (``|``), but this is more difficult with paired-end data since then input and output consists of two files